0xabstracted/cooper/docs-src/src/find.md

 ### Missing Editions

 Find any edition numbers in the sequence that have not been minted.
-See [editions][https://metaboss.rs/mint.html#editions] for more details on how to interact with editions with Metaboss.
+See [editions][https://cooper.rs/mint.html#editions] for more details on how to interact with editions with Cooper.